cartesi/application-templates/README.md

-# Sunodo Templates
+# Cartesi Application Templates

-Template projects for Sunodo DApps.
-This repository is used by the Sunodo CLI to create new applications from a specified template project.
+Template projects for Cartesi applications.
+This repository is used by the Cartesi CLI to create new applications from a specified template project.